Tag: Trump

 So “similar” that they’re the same three thoughts over and over again.

-This is another marker of his deep stupidity, of course, … Read the rest
+This is another marker of his deep stupidity, of course, this wearing of a deep groove in his own brain.

 From last August but worth reviving for Memorial Day: Trump’s grandfather wrote to the local princeling begging him not to deport the little family.